quapka/javus/README.md

 ----------------------
 This repository consists of the code, materials and diploma thesis sources.

+### Notation
+This `README.md` follows common practices and terminology, but since this project uses multiple technologies and is meant to be cross-platform we provide an explanatory list:
+- the dollar symbol `$` used in `the code sections` denotes the prompt of a shell (Bash) on Unix based systems
+- the right angle bracket symbol `>` used in `the code sections` denotes the prompt of a Windows command line (`cmd.exe`) or PowerShell (`powershell.exe`)
+- the `PROJECT_ROOT` means th topmost/root directory of this project
+-

 Diploma thesis topic
 --------------------
 The current topic of the thesis is: Security analysis of JavaCard Virtual Machine